exercism/v3/docs/maintainers/migrating-your-config-json-files.md

 ## Conversion script

-All of the above changes, except for adding the online editor settings, can be applied automatically using the following [jq command][jq]:
+All of the above changes can be applied automatically using the following [jq command][jq]:

 ```
 jq 'del(.foregone)